rob550-docs/rob550-docs.github.io/docs/botlab/mbot-system-setup-Pi5.md

     $ sudo mbot-upload-firmware flash build/mbot_calibrate_classic_v1.1.0_enc48.uf2
     ```
     - The name is long, you can hit `Tab` key on the keyboard to auto complete.
+    - **If the MBot does not move after running the command above**, wait a few seconds.
+If it still does not move, you can **manually enter the bootloader mode** (namely let pico ready to get the firmware) by following instructions [here](/docs/botlab/how-to-guide/manually-enter-bootloader).

     Here is a video of expected routine: